MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 # Sync slicers across pages in Power BI reports

 [Slicers](../../visuals/power-bi-visualization-slicers.md) are a useful way to filter information and focus on a specific portion of the dataset.
-They allow you to select which values you want to show in your visual.
+They allow you to select exactly which values to display in your visual.

 Sometimes you may want to use a slicer on only one specific page of the report.
 Other times you might want to apply the slicer to several pages.
 With the *sync slicers* feature, a slicer selection on any page will affect visualizations on all selected pages.